gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    start sending data over the SCTP association.
 From this point all chunks will be protected by encapsulating them in DTLS protected CRYPTO chunks.
-The SCTP chunks to be included in an SCTP packet are input as plaint text application data input to DTLS.
+The SCTP chunks to be included in an SCTP packet are the plain text application data input to DTLS.
 The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted, see {{chunk-processing}}.